-Cigar Box Guitars have a long and colourful history dating back to the mid 19th century.
-Thanks to the readily available and inexpensive materials, cigar box guitars, fiddles and banjos were instrumental in the formation of the blues as most of original performers were poverty stricken African Americans without enough money to buy “real” instruments.
+Cigar Box Guitars have a long and colorful history dating back to the mid 19th century.
+Thanks to the readily available and inexpensive materials, cigar box guitars, fiddles, and banjos were instrumental in the formation of the blues as most of the original performers were poverty-stricken African Americans without enough money to buy “real” instruments.

-Over the last few years thanks to the emergent DIY culture, Cigar Box Guitars have had a revival.
-Unlike a normal six string guitar, CBGs are easy to make, easy to learn and can be put together for very little money.
+Over the last few years thanks to the emergent DIY culture, Cigar Box Guitars has had a revival.
+Unlike a normal six-string guitar, CBGs are easy to make, easy to learn, and can be put together for very little money.
 They’re an ideal project to make with the kids and they also make great presents for anyone even slightly musically inclined.

 Still not convinced?
 Hop over to youtube and take a listen to some of the people who have constructed their own guitars.
 If that doesn’t convince you, nothing will.

 This particular style of cigar box guitar is referred to as a strike-through design meaning that the neck goes all the way through the body.
 Strikethrough guitars are the easiest to build and also require the fewest components.

 *Cigar Box – this one’s a bit of a no-brainer.
 The construction and size of a cigar box depend on the brand but ultimately the materials and dimensions don’t really matter – a laminated high-density cardboard box will function as well as a hinged wooden box.
 Cigar boxes can be found in most high-end tobacconists or on eBay.